pachadotdev/eflm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Efficient Fitting of Linear and Generalized Linear Models
+# Efficient Fitting of Linear Models

 <!-- badges: start -->